NH-RED-TEAM/RustHound/README.md

   -o, --output <output>              Output directory where you would like to save JSON files [default: ./]

 OPTIONAL FLAGS:
+  -c, --collectionmethod [<COLLECTIONMETHOD>]
+          Which information to collect.
+Supported: All (LDAP,SMB,HTTP requests), DCOnly (no computer connections, only LDAP requests). (default: All) [possible values: All, DCOnly]
+      --ldaps
-      --ldaps     Force LDAPS using for request like: ldaps://DOMAIN.LOCAL/ -k, --kerberos  Use Kerberos authentication.
+          Force LDAPS using for request like: ldaps://DOMAIN.LOCAL/ -k, --kerberos
+          Use Kerberos authentication.
 Grabs credentials from ccache file (KRB5CCNAME) based on target parameters for Linux.
+      --dns-tcp
-      --dns-tcp   Use TCP instead of UDP for DNS queries --dc-only   Collects data only from the domain controller.
+          Use TCP instead of UDP for DNS queries --dc-only
+          Collects data only from the domain controller.
 Will not try to retrieve CA security/configuration or check for Web Enrollment
+  -z, --zip
-  -z, --zip       Compress the JSON files into a zip archive
+          Compress the JSON files into a zip archive

 OPTIONAL MODULES:
       --fqdn-resolver  Use fqdn-resolver module to get computers IP address